Academic Handbook Admissions

 1. The University is not prepared to admit applicants on the strength of information believed to be either fraudulent or plagiarised and reserves the right to reject or cancel an application under these circumstances.

 2. UCAS regularly notifies the University of applicants who have submitted applications with personal statements with a high percentage of similarity as picked up by the screening software they use.
 For further information please refer to UCAS Fraud and Similarity.
-Admissions staff will review the personal statement and will decide whether to request that a new personal statement is re-submitted depending on the percentage of similarity detected.
+Admissions staff will review the personal statement and will decide whether to request that a new personal statement is submitted depending on the percentage of similarity detected.

-3. The University also uses a similarity detection service for postgraduate applications.
+3. The University also uses a similarity detection service for postgraduate taught applications.
 If it is discovered that an applicant has provided a plagiarised personal statement or provided false or misleading information and documents, no further assessment of the application will take place until an investigation has taken place.

 4. If it is discovered that a student has presented fraudulent documents or provided misleading information at enrolment, the University has the right to withdraw the student from the course.

-5. Please refer to the Fraudulent Application Policy and Procedure for further details.
+6. Please refer to the Fraudulent Application Policy and Procedure for further details.

 Recognition of Prior Learning and Credit Transfer